r3c/deval/doc/page/04-builtin.rst

 Deval offers two predefined "flavors" of builtin functions you can inject:

 - Preferred "deval" flavor: a minimal set of pure functions you can safely use in your templates without any risk of unexpected behavior ;
 - Alternative "php" flavor: all standard PHP functions made directly available in your templates.
-Make sure you only use the pure ones, otherwise you may experience unreliable results.
+Make sure you only use the pure ones, otherwise you may experience unreliable results as explained above.

 To inject builtin functions into your template, use the same :php:meth:`Deval\\Renderer::inject` method we saw in previous sections: